This review of The Crimes of Grindelwald is not spoiler-free!

 2. The movie does feel a bit convoluted at times.

-There is a lot of information and a lot of storylines going on.
-I felt like there were some arcs that could’ve used more exposition, and altogether it gets confusing at times.
-It’s not necessarily hard to understand, but there’s so much going on that it can be hard to follow along at times.
+There is a lot of information and a lot of storylines going on all at once.
+There were some arcs that could’ve used more exposition, and the film definitely gets confusing at times.
+It’s not necessarily hard to understand what’s happening in any particular scene, but there’s so much going on that it can be hard to follow.

-This is probably a deal breaker for some film critics, but I think if any film can get away with that type of problem and still come out as a great, compelling film… it’s a Harry Potter movie.
+Unlike the first film, The Crimes of Grindelwald seems too disjointed, with far too many independent storylines.
+They sort of converge at the end, but it isn’t graceful.
+This is probably a deal breaker for some film critics, but I think if any film can get away with that type of problem and still come out as a compelling film… it’s a Harry Potter movie.